Revisiting “The Unseen Peninsula” with Robert Buelteman at the Atherton Public Library on Thursday May 1st

 Parking is limited - arrive early and carpool if possible.

-he San Francisco Public Utility Commission’s Peninsula Watershed is 23,000 acres of diverse and unique habitats ranging from oak woodlands and redwood and coniferous forests to serpentine grasslands is carefully managed to protect the quality of the water in the reservoirs and an abundance of native plant and animal life, including many rare, threatened or endangered species.
+This land holds diverse and unique habitats ranging from oak woodlands and redwood and coniferous forests to serpentine grasslands.
+It is carefully managed by the San Francisco Public Utility Commission to protect the quality of the water in the reservoirs as well as the abundance of native plant and animal life, including many rare, threatened, or endangered species.

 The Peninsula Watershed is also a State-designated Fish and Game Refuge and a protected area within the UNESCO Golden Gate Biosphere Reserve.